Deathheavy/deathheavy.github.io/README.md

 Click on the server name to go to the server website

 # PT-BR
-# Lista de servidores privados populares de World of Warcraft
+# Lista dos servidores privados de World of Warcraft mais populares
 https://deathheavy.github.io/
 Clique no nome do servidor para ir ao site do servidor